royberris/Blog/.github/instructions/writer.instructions.md

 ## Quality Assurance Criteria

-- Content demonstrates clarity and technical precision.
+- Content shows clarity and technical precision.
-- Paragraph and sentence structure supports efficient comprehension.
+- Paragraph and sentence structure helps readers understand easily.
 - Professional tone balances expertise with accessibility.
-- Technical assertions include appropriate supporting evidence.
+- Technical claims include proper supporting evidence.
-- Article structure facilitates information scanning and retrieval.
+- Article structure makes it easy to scan and find information.
-- Technical terminology maintains accuracy and consistency.
+- Technical terminology stays accurate and consistent.
-- Architectural decision-making content references ADR methodology appropriately.
+- Architectural decision-making content mentions ADR methodology when relevant.
 - **All tags used in frontmatter exist in `/data/tags.json` configuration.**
 - **Tag selection follows established guidelines and reuses existing categories when appropriate.**

 ## Documentation Maintenance

-- These guidelines serve internal content development and quality assurance.
+- These guidelines help with internal content development and quality checks.
-- Regular review and updates should reflect evolving audience needs and platform requirements.
+- Regular reviews and updates should reflect changing audience needs and platform requirements.
-- Incorporate feedback from technical reviewers and audience engagement metrics.
+- Include feedback from technical reviewers and audience engagement metrics.